Names: WCW vs. nWo World Tour, WCW/nWo Revenge, WWF WrestleMania 2000, WWF No Mercy

 Once you had created a wrestler, what were you to do with them then?
 For starters, you could send them into battle in one-on-one steel cage matches.
 Yep.
 AKI added their first Steel Cage match to WM 2000 too.
 This one got my attention immediately.
 Yeah, sure, it’s another facet that Acclaim did first, but again, it meant more in an AKI game.

 The 8-person, single elimination tournament returned from World Tour, and naturally, it was now called it the King of the Ring mode.
 The gauntlet Battle Royal mode got renamed as well, appropriately taking on the Royal Rumble moniker.
-Belts also turned up again, but unlike in Revenge, they could be challenged for in singles competition.
+Belts also turned up again, but unlike in Revenge, they could be challenged for in exhibition mode.
 You could technically “create” championships, but all it entailed was picking one of the existing WWE belts and putting your own name on it.
 One nice touch though, was that as the created belts changed hands, their own, unique histories were written.
 Brand new to the game was a Pay-Per-View mode, where you could put together your own card, and then play through it.
 In hindsight, this mode required a bit of imagination to derive extended enjoyment from it, but it was neat at the time.

 The meat of the game, though, and certainly the part which was hyped the most in the lead-up to its release, was the Road to WrestleMania mode.